What is the invoicing process? 9 steps to get paid faster

 - building in formulae that total charges and calculate taxes automatically

 As you grow, you may move onto dedicated invoicing software.
-Check out our invoice template to get started.
+Check out this invoice template to get started.

 6. Automate your invoicing process